UniCourt/Website-Workshop2/README.md

 # Introduction to HTML and CSS - Day 2

-One Day workshop on understanding HTML and CSS.
-Learn how to structure HTML elements.
-Learn how to use CSS to apply style to HTML elements.
-Building your first website.
-Learn how to create layouts using CSS flexbox.
+Build your own website with our one-day workshop on understanding HTML and CSS.
+Learn how to,
+   - Structure HTML elements.
+   - Use CSS to apply style to HTML elements.
+   - Create layouts using CSS flexbox.
+   - Build your first website.

 ## Prerequisites
  - Machine/VM with linux